-The arrangements for the management of the Chief Constable's financial affairs h essment.
-Ongoing scrutiny is arranged for the forthcoming period and an audit so 6.1 The Commissioner has approved Financial and Contract Regulations, Property Procedure Rules and a Scheme of Delegation which set out a framework within which the Financial affairs of the Commissioner and the Chief Constable are managed.
-3. Deliver more with less As part of adopting a learning approach, a review of the arrangements as for their efficiency shall be undertaken in 6 months.
-The statutory Chief Finance Officers have responsibility for the overall management, monitoring and control of the financial affairs of the Commissioner and the Chief Constable.
-4. Fit for the future These arrangements have shared access to the resources of the Finance team and their statutory responsibilities and working relationship is supplemented by a Chief Finance Officer Protocol and Information Sharing Protocol.
+Chief Constable's Arrangements Police & Crime Plan Goals Areas for Development These arrangements have shared access to the resources of the Finance team and their statutory responsibilities and working relationship is supplemented by a Chief Finance Officer Protocol and Information Sharing Protocol.
 The Commissioner has adopted Treasury management policies and procedure which comply with the "Code of Practice for Treasury Management".
 6.2 The statutory duties of the Monitoring Officer and the Chief Finance Officers in relation to financial management derive from five principal sources: 3.
 Deliver more with less o Section 151 of the Local Government Act 1972 o Section 114 of the Local Government Financial Act 1988 o Local Government Act 2000 (particular decisions contrary to policy or budget) 4.
-Fit for the future o Local Government Act 2003 (prudential limits for borrowing and investment) o Accounts and Audit Regulations 2003 (as amended) 6.3 A Statutory Code of Practice is in place for financial administration within the police service setting out the respective responsibilities of the Commissioner the Chief Constable and the Statutory Officers.
-Within the North Yorkshire Police Service, the Commissioners Chief Finance Officer is the principal advisor to the Commissioner on all financial matters.
-In NYP financial advice to the office of the Chief Constable is provided by the Chief Constable's Chief Finance Officer who is also a member of the Executive Board.
+Fit for the future o Local Government Act 2003 (prudential limits for borrowing and investment) o Accounts and Audit Regulations 2003 (as amended) 6.3 A Statutory Code of Practice is in place for financial administration within the police service setting out the respective responsibilities of the Commissioner, the Chief Constable and the Statutory Officers.
+Within the North Yorkshire Police Service, the Commissioner's Chief Finance Officer is the principal advisor to the Commissioner on all financial matters.
+In NYP, financial advice to the office of the Chief Constable is provided by the Chief Constable's Chief Finance Officer who is also a member of the Executive Board.
 3. Deliver more with less 4.
-Fit for the future 6.4 The Chief Constable's Chief Finance Officer drafts the Medium Term Financial Plan as part of the annual budget report and quarterly out turn reports and presents it to the Corporate Performance & Coordination Group.
+Fit for the future 6.4 The Chief Constable's Chief Finance Officer drafts the Medium Term Financial Plan as part of the annual budget report and quarterly outturn reports and presents it to the Corporate Performance & Coordination Group.
 The Commissioner's Chief Finance Officer ensures production of the necessary financial information to support the Commissioner in considering and approving the Revenue Budget, Precept, Capital Plan, Efficiency Plan and Treasury Management Position annually and amendments during the year as required.
 3. Deliver more with less